A literature review provides a comprehensive review of the literature in a specific area of interest. It enables you to:

 Importantly, a literature review sets the context for your study and provides the framework for interpreting the results of your study.
 A literature review, like an essay, has an introduction, body and a conclusion.

-Excerpt taken from: SCU Academic Skills, Writing a Literature Review.
+Excerpt taken from: Student Learning Zone, Writing a Literature Review

 In order to be sure you have done a really comprehensive search of the literature, here is a checklist of sources/types of information for you to use.